Literature / The Alloy of Law

 - Faking the Dead: Wax's uncle Edwarn Ladrian is not, as reported, dead of a carriage accident, nor did he gamble his house into deep debt - he embezzled all of House Ladrian's money to invest in a criminal enterprise, including Miles' gang, then faked his death so he could run the new organization from the shadows.
 Oh, and took Wax's sister along too.

-- Fantasy Counterpart Culture: the Roughs are an equivalent of 19th century The Wild West: small towns inhabited by people who've had enough of city life (and laws of civilized societies), lawkeepers wearing dusters and hats who hunt bandits for bounties, and savage koloss as a fantasy equivalent of Native American tribes.
+- Fantasy Counterpart Culture: The Roughs are an equivalent of the 19th century American West: small towns inhabited by people who've had enough of city life (and laws of civilized societies), lawkeepers wearing dusters and hats who hunt bandits for bounties, and savage koloss as a fantasy equivalent of Native American tribes.

 - The Gunslinger: Nearly all the main characters qualify.

 - Improbable Aiming Skills: Wax manages quite a few impressive shots in the book, and is generally considered capable of shots that ought to be impossible.

 - Living Doll Collector: Bloody Tam, the serial killer at the beginning, makes carefully composed scenes using corpses.